-1 Examples include By Design, CABE Building for Life
+4 Examples include By Design, CABE Building for Life

-- 8.19 The IMPACT Carbon Management Plan sets out how Ipswich Borough Council will achieve carbon reductions from its own operations.
-It was approved by the Council's Executive on 31st March 2009.
-The Council also signed the Nottingham Declaration on Climate Change in 2008 and, as a result, is preparing a climate change strategy.
-The Council also applies the Ipswich Standard to its own dwelling stock.
-The standard includes the provision of energy efficient boilers, double-glazing and insulation. - 8.20 A combination of the measures set out will help to achieve overall carbon reduction at least in line with national targets.
+Standard to its own dwelling stock.
+The standard includes the provision of energy efficient boilers, double-glazing and insulation.

+- 8.20 A combination of the measures set out will help to achieve overall carbon reduction at least in line with national targets.
 The Climate Change Act 2008 calls for at least 26% reductions from 1990 levels to be achieved by 2020.
-The draft Suffolk Climate Change Action Plan takes this a step further and sets a target of 60% reductions from 2004 levels, by 2025.
+The DELETED: draft Suffolk Climate Change Action Plan INSERTED: 2012 takes this a step further and sets a target of 60% reductions from 2004 levels, by 2025.
 2004 is the first year for which there is a full set of emissions data for Suffolk and therefore may prove more practical for monitoring purposes. - 8.21 Many buildings in Ipswich are at risk of flooding, some from tidal surges and many from heavy rain.
 This risk will continue to grow as a result of rising sea levels and increasingly heavy rainstorms that can overwhelm drainage systems and cause localised flooding unless mitigation measures are implemented.
 At the strategic scale, tidal flood risk will be tackled through the completion of the Ipswich Flood Defence scheme including a tidal surge barrier.
-However developments located within the flood plain will still need to address residual risk in accordance with Planning Policy Statement 25 (e.g. the risk of defences failing).
+However developments located within the flood plain will still need to address residual risk in accordance with INSERTED: the National Planning Policy Framework DELETED: Planning Policy Statement 25 (e.g. the risk of defences failing).
 Managing surface water runoff is also important.
-SUDs, rainwater harvesting, storage and where appropriate the use of green roofs or water from local land drainage will be required wherever practical.
+SuDS, rainwater harvesting, storage and where appropriate the use of green roofs or water from local land drainage will be required wherever practical.
+INSERTED: Such approaches shall be particularly mindful of relevant ecological networks.
 New buildings need to be more adaptable and resilient to climate change effects in future. - 8.22 The Haven Gateway Water Cycle Study Stage 1 Report identified issues with water supply and sewerage in Ipswich.
 It advised that sustainable drainage and other demand management techniques are used to manage water demand and surface water runoff in the Borough.
-It is likely that these measures will be made compulsory if the Floods and Water Management Bill is enacted. - 8.23 This policy implements plan objectives 1 and 2.
+INSERTED: The Haven Gateway Water Cycle Study Stage 1 Report identified issues with water supply and sewerage in Ipswich.
+It advised that sustainable drainage (SuDS) and other demand management techniques are used to manage water demand and surface water runoff in the Borough.
+The Council's Drainage and Flood Defence policy DFD10 has required SuDS wherever reasonable practicable since 20025.
+In addition the Council has a surface water management plan and a strategic flood risk assessment, and there is also a Suffolk local flood risk management strategy and catchment flood management plan, and a National strategy for SuDS, all of which will be referred to in the Council's Development and Flood Risk supplementary planning document.
+DELETED: It is likely that these measures will be made compulsory if the Floods and Water Management Bill is enacted.